President's Message, August 2021

 We have a great line-up of speakers for the fall and I am excited to announce them: On September 1 Dr. Harry Heckathorn will speak on "Live Wildlife Video Cameras at Blackwater - History and Status."
 On October 6 Rev. Joseph diPaolo will speak about "God's Wild Garden: Early Methodism on the Delmarva Peninsula & South Dorchester."
 All our programs are recorded on DVD, and copies are donated to the Cambridge Library, the Nabb Research Center, and the Dorchester County Historical Society for future reference.
 We now have well over 150 of these interesting programs as DVD's available for sale.
 We hope that you will attend these programs this fall - subject to any emergency directions from the Governor and recommendations from the Centers for Disease Control.

-We have found that the best suggestions for speakers come from our members, so please tell us about any person or subject you think may be of interest.
-We will follow up on your suggestions and try to make it a program.
+Speaking of our programs, I wanted to add that we also have found that the best suggestions for speakers come from our members, so please tell us about anyone or a subject you may feel of interest.
+Speakers receive a complementary DVD of their program as a token of our appreciation.

-Your active membership is the main financial support we receive, and make our efforts to preserve the history of Lower Dorchester County possible.
-Please join SDFM if you are not a member.
+Your active membership is the main financial support we receive and makes possible our efforts to preserve the history of south Dorchester County.
+Your membership and contributions are really appreciated.
+Membership forms are available at our monthly programs or here on the SDFM website.
+Please join SDFM if you are not a member already.